HarvestAPI/apify-linkedin-profile/README.md

 Simply provide one of the following:

-- LinkedIn public identifier (e.g., `williamhgates` from `https://www.linkedin.com/in/williamhgates`)
+- List of LinkedIn public identifiers (e.g., `williamhgates` from `https://www.linkedin.com/in/williamhgates`)
-- Complete LinkedIn profile URL
+- List of LinkedIn profile URLs
-- LinkedIn profile ID (e.g. ACoAAA8BYqEBCGLg_vT_ca6mMEqkpp9nVffJ3hc)
+- List if LinkedIn profile IDs (e.g. ACoAAA8BYqEBCGLg_vT_ca6mMEqkpp9nVffJ3hc)

 ### Data You'll Receive

+- Profile summary and headline
 - Current and previous work experience
 - Educational qualifications
 - Location and contact information
 - Skills and endorsements
 - Recommendations and connections
-- Profile summary and headline
-- Activity and engagement metrics
+- Certifications and projects

 ### Sample output data